The best of what to eat in Amsterdam

 This was my Dutch friends favourite snack she dreamed of being in Amsterdam and eating croquettes.

-In Amsterdam you can buy krokets anywhere even McDonald’s has a version.
+In Amsterdam, you can buy krokets anywhere even McDonald’s has a version.
 The most common place to buy them is from a street vendor or a Febo.
 A Febo is a walk in snack bar with vending machines there are three locations in Amsterdam where you can find these You can eat a ‘kroket’ as a snack, but most of the time they are served on sliced white bread or hamburger buns with mustard on the side.

 Stamppot is very traditional Dutch dish.
 Similar to Colcannon in Ireland it is mashed potatoes mixed with cooked vegetables.
-Traditionally Stamppot was made with kale but it can be made with any in season vegetable like carrots, spinach, endive.
+Traditionally Stamppot was made with kale but it can be made with any in-season vegetable like carrots, spinach, endive.
 It is topped with sauerkraut and a traditional ‘rookworst’ sausage.
 It is available in many Dutch restaurants and there even is a small company in Amsterdam called “Stamppotje”, serving only Stamppot.

 We were reliably informed by a local that the best place to eat Stamppot was at Cafe Sonneveld which is in the Jordaan district across from Westerkirk.
-Oh and they were right it was excellent.
+Oh, and they were right it was excellent.

 Looking for an awesome place to stay in Amsterdam?
-Then look no further and have a read of Will’s article from The Broke Packpacker Where to Stay in Amsterdam it’s an incredibly thorough no stress guide to the various neighbourhoods and where to stay in this beautiful city.
+Then look no further and have a read of Will’s article from The Broke Packpacker Where to Stay in Amsterdam it’s an incredibly thorough no-stress guide to the various neighbourhoods and where to stay in this beautiful city.

-Bitterballen appear to be the most popular snack in Amsterdam and mainly consumed with some of the best beer in the world.
-It is similar to Krokets but in a tiny meatball shaped size.
+Bitterballen appears to be the most popular snack in Amsterdam and mainly consumed with some of the best beer in the world.
+It is similar to Krokets but in a tiny meatball size.
 There are rolled in crunchy breadcrumbs and deep fried.
 They are immensely tasty when dipped in mustard and I can see the reason the Dutch are addicted to these little tasty morsels.